Skip to main content

 Estate and Legacy planning

-In retirement you’ll continue to shape what your wishes for your estate will be.
+In retirement, you’ll continue to shape what your wishes are for your estate and legacy.
 You’ll be putting the final touches on your legacy and spending more quality time with the people you love.
 This is the time to teach and guide others through the paths you once traveled.

 Life will look a bit different in retirement, but it can (and should) be every bit as fulfilling as any other stage of your life.
-Some people focus on volunteering, charity, or just tending to their garden.
+Some people focus on volunteering, charity, or gardening.
 Retirement is a great time for whatever activities bring you peace and contentment.

 Learn about the pros and cons of all of your options with your old 401(k).
 Download our free guide that reveals 5 options for old 401(k), 403(b), and some 457 plans.